jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Breaching_Active_Directory.md

 svcLDAP::za.tryhackme.com:43c996d16995092900000000000000000000000000000000:a9768495c34bddaf7966de3ae222963329c38ff5ba1012bc:63742039474d2ce1:tryhackmeldappass1@
 ...
 ```
-### Q3 Task 4: What is the value of the cracked password associated with the challenge that was captured?

-Answer Q3 Task4: FPassword1!

 5. Relaying the Challenge
 Instead of cracking the hash, you can relay it to another SMB server.